Financial Services

 Results

-The new platform has been a resounding success, providing traders with easy and immediate access to the latest derivative pricing models.
-The platform has saved traders time and money while ensuring they have access to the latest pricing model, resulting in improved trading outcomes.
-What started out as an experiment by a small engineering team has grown into a platform that hosts nine different tools and is used by six different teams across the organization.
-The web platform development is fully supported by the organization with a robust team of 10 engineers working to incorporate additional tools and models and make them accessible to teams across Citi.
+What started as an experiment by a small engineering team has grown into a platform hosting 9 different tools used by 6 teams across the organization.
+The platform is now fully supported with a team of 10 engineers working to incorporate additional tools and models.